kellular/kkh/_projects/3-ibm-dashdb.md

 <div class="o-wrap" markdown="1">
 ## Proposing a new approach
 Based on our assumptions, we worked on a new user flow and experience.
-We presented the following concept to our offering manager and development team.
+We presented the following concept to our product owner and development team.

 ![dashDB Load Hub and credentials](../../images/dashdb-loadhub-creds.png)
 ###### Users would land on the Load Hub, where they can start a new load and/or view their current load jobs.